 Autumn has arrived in the Pacific Northwest!
-Leaves are turning vibrant shades of red and orange and gold.
-The night air is chilly and crisp.
-Apples and pumpkins are everywhere you look!
-Sweater weather is most definitely here, and that can only mean one thing—it’s time for Jack’s 2018 fall capsule wardrobe!
+Leaves are turning vibrant shades of orange and gold, the night air is chilly, and pumpkins are everywhere.
+Sweater weather is most definitely here, and that can only mean one thing—it’s finally time to share Jack’s toddler boy fall capsule wardrobe with you!

 It’s been almost a year since I wrote about why creating a capsule wardrobe for your child is life-changing, and I’m still in love!